tempo-sim/Tempo/TempoCore/README.md

     ResponseContinuation(Response, grpc::Status_OK);
 }
 ```
-You should include a TSimpleRequestHandler or TStreamingRequestHandler for every RPC in your service.
+You should include a SimpleRequestHandler or StreamingRequestHandler for every RPC in your service.
 You may not bind multiple handlers to one RPC.

+Currently, services can only be registered or activated from UObjects (for example Actors, Components, or Subsystems).

+Activating the same service on multiple objects simultaneously will result in an error.

 ### Using the Python API
 Tempo automatically generates both the Python classes for the messages and services in your Protobuf files *and* a Python wrapper library to make